jmrod4/suiteparse/README.md

-# SuiteParser
+# suiteparse

-### Suite parser is a derived class from Ruby library OptionParser to allow processing of command line suites
+### SuiteParser is a derived class from Ruby library OptionParser to allow processing of command line suites

 Author:: Juanma Rodriguez